 We maintained our role as the primary sponsor of the Baheya Foundation for Early Detection and Free Treatment of Breast Cancer.
-In addition to providing guarterly financial support, we collaborated with multiple partners in 2021 to provide the foundation's beneficiaries with emotional support through art therapy, and hair and skincare consultancy sessions. environments.
-We also sponsored Egypt's We have also redesigned hospital rooms to become more motivational settings and especially uplift spirits during chemotherapy sessions.
+In addition to providing quarterly financial support, we collaborated with multiple partners in 2021 to provide the foundation's beneficiaries with emotional support through art therapy and are still subjected to violence in their hair and skincare consultancy sessions.
+We have also redesigned hospital rooms to become more motivational settings and especially uplift spirits during chemotherapy sessions.